HHuangUT/MechaCar_Statistical_Analysis/README.md

     Biggest takeaway is that Lot 3 is statistically different from the other Lots, and the system needs to be re-evaluated and/or calibrated before it can reach the designated criteria.

+## Deliverable 4
+**Instructions**

+Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

+**Metrics**

+Example metrics to test the consumers' interest in purchasing a car:

+- Fuel Efficiency (Independent Variable)
+- Cost of Ownership (Independent Variable)
+- Color Options (Dependent)
+- Drivetrain Options/Package (Independent)
+- Selling Value (Dependent)
+- Selling Value (by Age since Manufactured, Dependent)
+- Year Manufactured (Independent)
+- Number Sold (by Year, Independent)
+- Number on Road (by Year, Independent)
+- Car Class (Dependent)
+- Safety Ratings (Independent)

+**Hypothesis**

+In order to test the relevance of the metrics:

+ - Null: MechaCar is optimally priced based on metrics for its class.

+ - Alt: MechaCar is not optimally priced based on metrics for its class.

+If the metrics do not provide statistical relevance, find and test new metrics.

+ **Statistical Tests**

+ Examples of a statistical test:

+  - Multiple Linear Regression to determine factors with highest impact on selling price or resale value after X amount of years.

+- Multiple Linear Regression to if amount of options (color, drive, features) have an impact on total amount sold.